Vietnam.vn - Nền tảng quảng bá Việt Nam

 SGGPO

-Kyodo news agency quoted the Defense Ministry's statement as saying: "Japan will take countermeasures against ballistic missiles and other missiles that are confirmed to land on our territory."
+Kyodo news agency quoted the Defense Ministry's statement as saying: "Japan will take countermeasures against ballistic missiles and other missiles confirmed to land on our territory."
 Accordingly, Japan will use SM-3 missiles or Patriot PAC-3 missiles to intercept missiles headed toward the country.

 Chief Cabinet Secretary Hirokazu Matsuno holds a press conference at the Prime Minister's Office in Tokyo on May 29 to announce the event.
 Photo: Kyodo